 People have realized the ill effects of working long hours and having stressful jobs.
 Bigger packages are no more traded for an employee's well-being.
 According to a Gallup report, How Millennials Want to Work and Live, more and more millennials keep switching jobs searching for better work environments and company culture.

-Leaders at many young startups have now started emphasizing the importance of a more flexible and hybrid culture that allows employees a better chance to enjoy an improved work-life balance.
+Leaders at many young startups have now started understanding the employee psychology and have begun emphasising the importance of a more flexible and hybrid culture that allows employees a better chance to enjoy an improved work-life balance.

 Surveys can help gauge the work-life balance of remote employees